chanzuckerberg/idetik/README.md

 Now you should be able to access the prototype application on `http://localhost:5173`.
 Likewise the backend server is accessible on `http://localhost:8000` as if you were running it locally.
-Other uses can access the same running instance by just opening the tunneling SSH session.
+Other users can access the same running instance by just opening the tunneling SSH session.

-`run-full-stack.slurm` is also just a bash script, so you can also use it to run both front- and back-end servers locally.
+`run-full-stack.slurm` is just a bash script, so you can also use it to run both front- and back-end servers locally.